zukunft/zukunft.com/docs/code_functions_all.md

     \-- type - section for function type not yet defined that it should be set and get in /system/job.php
     \-- status - section for function status not yet defined that it should be set and get in /system/job.php
     \-- priority - section for function priority not yet defined that it should be set and get in /system/job.php
+    \-- user_name - section for function user_name not yet defined that it should be set and get in /system/job.php
+    \-- is_open - section for function is_open is expected to be info in /system/job.php
+    \-- change - section for function change not yet defined that it should be modify in /system/job.php
     \-- display - section for function display not yet defined that it should be base elements in /system/job.php
+    \-- display_with_actions - section for function display_with_actions not yet defined that it should be base elements in /system/job.php
     \-- header - section for function header not yet defined that it should be base elements in /system/job.php
     \-- api_array - section for function api_array not yet defined that it should be interface in /system/job.php
     \-- display_linked - section for function display_linked not yet defined that it should be to review in /system/job.